 Long associated with trekking and yoga fanatics on a quest for spiritual enlightenment, the country of Nepal offers plenty for any traveller that simply loves stunning landscapes, unique architecture, history and unexampled culture.
 Nestled cosily in between the Himalayas that stand tall and the wild jungles of the Indian plains, Nepal is now accessible by daily Indigo flights to Katmandu (KTM).
-I’ve only heard from traveling friends about their experiences there and here’s why I wish to go to Nepal:
+This blog was inspired by reading the travels of my friends Sarah and Nathan through Nepal at Exploring Kiwis and here’s why I wish to go:

 1. To listen to Cat Steven’s Kathmandu in KATHMANDU